jibitters/kiosk/api/rest-spec/README.md

 ```

 ###### Notes
-- owner: Who is this ticket for?
+- owner: Who is this comment for?

 ###### Response Body
 ```json